nuejs/nue/packages/www/docs/nuekit.md

 # **Nuekit:** Standards first web framework
 Nuekit offers a complete client/server development environment for content sites and single-page applications in a single, 1MB executable.
-It takes HTML, CSS; and JavaScript to their absolute peak.
+It takes HTML, CSS, and JavaScript to their absolute peak.

 ## Rapid application assembly